Bulgaria top court to rule on within two months on Australian's parole

-Nationalist political parties have organised demonstrations in the capital Sofia against his release.
-Since being granted parole, Palfreeman has been transferred from prison to an immigration detention centre.
+Nationalist political parties have organized demonstrations in the capital Sofia against his release.
+Since being granted parole, Palfreeman has been transferred from prison to an immigration detention center.

 Bulgaria's interior ministry says prosecutors have ordered that he not leave the country, and he must be held because he lacks valid identification documents.
 Australia says it has issued him emergency travel papers and he should be permitted to go home.
 Monday's hearing, initially scheduled for Oct 23, was brought forward by the court amid a rising tide of political anger over the case.